STMUD ENGAGE ▸

 hail <ship>

-Open a comms channel to another ship.
+Open a channel to another ship.

 who